mattconfusion/tankobon/README.md

 ## Usage

 *Tankobon* groups chapters in volumes in two ways:
-- extracting the volume number from the chapter folder name (eg "Vol 01 - chapter 15"), which is the "volume" mode: you have to tell at which character the volume identifier starts and ends (in this case 0 and 6)
+- extracting the volume number from the chapter folder name (eg "Vol 01 - chapter 15"), which is the *volume* mode: you have to tell at which character the volume identifier starts and its length (in this case 0 and 6)
-- scanning the source folders for chapter folders (already named and ordered correctly) and packaging volumes knowing how many chapter each volume holds, hence the name "chapter" mode
+- scanning the source folders for chapter folders (already named and ordered correctly) and packaging volumes knowing how many chapter each volume holds, hence the name *chapter* mode

 You can give instructions to **Tankobon** by creating a *config.json* file somewhere on your disk.

 Grouping chapters in *volume* mode (remove all comments from the json file!):
 ```
 {
-  "archive_prefix": "SeriesName", //SeriesName_FolderName.cbz CURRENTLY UNSUPPORTED
+  "archive_prefix": "SeriesName",
-  "archive_suffix": "tankobon", //FolderName_tankobon.cbz CURRENTLY UNSUPPORTED
+  "archive_suffix": "tankobon",
-  "archive_extension": "cbz", //FolderName.cbz CURRENTLY UNSUPPORTED
   "grouping_mode": "volume", // mode for grouping, "volume" or "chapter"
   "rename_files_counter":"unique", //numeric progressive name for images, cross-folders
   "volume_mode": {
     "volume_number": {
       "string_start_index": "0",
-      "string_end_index": "6"
+      "string_length": "6"
     }
   }
 }